inc0gn1k0/submission_final_st2195/README.md

 	- Type the letter R and press enter in terminal
 	- `install.packages('RSQLite')`

+(Recommended!)
-- (Recommended!)
-Install the latest version of Rstudio from https://posit.co/download/rstudio-desktop/
+- Install the latest version of Rstudio from https://posit.co/download/rstudio-desktop/
 - Rstudio will prompt you to automatically install all R dependencies once you open the r notebooks in it.
+- Please make sure you have Python 3.12.* installed and dataframe_image 0.2.3 (activate the env and install it using pip) nstalled before running any of the python notebooks!

 ### Setting up the Databases for Part 2 of the Analysis Task: